 Network and security admins use Forcepoint to customize SD-Wan such that users are restricted from accessing specific resource contents.
 The customizations are also used to block attempted exploits or intrusions.
-Through using Forcepoint, network admins can quickly detect suspicious activities in a network, allowing them to implement appropriate actions.
-This is advantageous compared to other tools, which first tracks down a problem for the correct measure to be applied.
+By using Forcepoint, network admins can quickly detect suspicious activities in a network, allowing them to implement appropriate actions.
+This is advantageous compared to other tools, which first track down a problem for the correct measure to be applied.
 Forcepoint is primarily designed for cloud users, and it includes practical functionalities such as blocking or warning about cloud servers with potential security risks.
 In other applications, Forcepoint provides extra security and higher levels of access to areas containing critical information or data.

 GFI LanGuard is a cybersecurity tool used to continuously monitor networks, scan for vulnerabilities, and apply patches where possible.
 The tool is among the few cybersecurity networks that demonstrate an organization’s commitment to security compliance when applied in network security.
 Also, the tool provides network and software auditing to identify vulnerabilities in mobile devices and desktop computers connected to a network.
 The tool is popular among users using Windows, Mac, and Linux operating systems since it creates patches automatically.